-As we stated in the Introduction, what caused us to follow the creed of the Ahl al-Bayt and use their hadīth as a source for legislation is due to the clear and unequivocal statements of the Prophet regarding the necessity of upholding their way and following their guidance such as the tradition of the two weighty things (hadīth althaqalayn) and of the ark of Noah and other ahādīth which cannot be doubted in their authenticity, structure, or objective.
-This is why any hadīth reported by Imām al-Ridha or by any other Imām is regarded as though it had been said by the Prophet not because these Imāms have the authority to initiate legislation, or be independent in enjoying the responsibility of inventing a legislative rule, but by considering it an extension of the pristine legislation brought forth by the Prophet from his Lord, due to what they learned of the secrets of legislation and its fruits left for them as a legacy by the Prophet from the prophet after the Prophet from the Almighty as custodians of the Message after the Prophet from the pristing legislation.
+As we stated in the Introduction, what caused us to follow the creed of the Ahl al-Bayt and use their hadīth as a source for legislation is due to the clear and unequivocal statements of the Prophet regarding the necessity of upholding their way and following their guidance such as the tradition of the two weighty things (hadīth althaqalayn) and of the ark of Noah and, and other ahādīth which cannot be doubted in their authenticity, structure, or objective.
+This is why any hadīth reported by Imām al-Ridha are or by any other Imām is regarded as though it had been said by the Prophet and the prophet because these Imāms have the authority to initiate legislation, or be independent in enjoying the responsibility of inventing a legislative rule, but by considering it an extension of the pristine legislation brought forth by the Prophet is from his Lord, due to what they learned of the secrets of legislation and its fruits left for them as a legacy by the Prophet is, after being made by the Almighty as custodians of the Message after the Prophet is.